SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 Returns: A boolean showing whether it is a valid URL

 What it does:
-  1. Tryies to create a URL object
+  1. Tries to create a URL object
   2. Returns whether it is a valid URL by seeing whether the URL was successfully created or not

 <br>